Italy: Patent litigation

 Q: What level of expertise can litigants expect from courts?

 In general, the judges appointed to specialised courts have reached a good level of expertise in IP matters.
-Some of these courts, particularly those geographically based in the Centre-North of Italy, handle most of the cases on IP rights and their judges have a very high level of expertise.
+Some of those courts, particularly those geographically based in northern and central Italy, handle most IP rights cases, and their judges have a very high level of expertise.

 Q: Are validity and infringement dealt with together in proceedings?

-The parties in a lawsuit need to be represented by lawyers that are admitted to practise and are enrolled in the Italian Bar Association.
-Moreover, when the judge appoints a technical expert, each party may appoint its own technical expert to discuss matters with the technical expert of the other party during the court’s technical expertise phase.
+The parties in a lawsuit must be represented by lawyers that are admitted to practise and are enrolled in the Italian Bar Association.
+If the judge appoints a technical expert, each party may appoint its own technical expert to discuss matters with the other party’s technical expert during the court’s technical expertise phase.

 Q: To what extent is forum selection possible in your jurisdiction?